-Langstone, D. (University of East London)
+Langstone, D.

 Biometrics makes the body a source of information.
 DNA both joins us and separates us; it can tell us about traits such as eye colour and be proof of kinship.
 There are contested claims about the possibility of discovering height, I.Q., and educational success and bolder claims are surfacing about its potential to predict personality traits and behavioural tendencies, such as the propensity to violent behaviour.